Podman Setup

 # Microos

-sudo transactional-update pkg install podman && reboot
+sudo transactional-update pkg install podman && sudo reboot

 .

-.
 Also install MachineCTL via the systemd-container

 package for shell access and management of the rootless user.
+The su

 # Debian

-sudo apt install uidmap dbus-user-session fuse-overlayfs slirp4netns systemd-container
+sudo apt install uidmap fuse-overlayfs passt systemd-container

 # Microos